Virginia lawmakers vote to legalize marijuana in 2024

 RICHMOND, Va.
 (AP) — Virginia lawmakers gave final approval Saturday to a bill that will legalize marijuana for adult recreational use, but not until 2024, when retail sales of the drug would also begin.

-With a compromise bill having cleared the state House and Senate, Virginia becomes the first Southern state to vote to legalize marijuana, joining 15 other states and the District of Columbia.
+With a compromise bill clearing the House and Senate, Virginia becomes the first Southern state to vote to legalize marijuana, joining 15 other states and the District of Columbia.
 The legislation now goes to Democratic Gov. Ralph Northam, who supports legalization.

 Under the legislation that passed, possession of up to an ounce (28.3 grams) of marijuana will become legal beginning Jan.
 1, 2024, at the same time sales will begin and regulations will go into effect to control the marijuana marketplace in Virginia.